bpf99/bpf99.github.io/About-Me/index.md

 Discord doesn't give enough room for an about me so here I am trying to learn to use github.
 I'm available from 8 AM PST to 9 PM PST on weekdays except for holidays :)

+If you're from the BT server trying to get more info, I'm taking a break for a while.
+I have a ton of stuff to deal with irl, and don't have the time or energy to do really do anything BT related right now.

 You can call me:
 - bpf99
 - bpf